SanaWiffuo/MoneyTrack/readme.md

 ```

-api.py is the Flask file. .html files can be found in templates folder and .css and .js files can be found in css folder located in the static folder.
+api.py is the Flask file

+.html files can be found in templates folder

+.css and .js files can be found in css folder located in the static folder

 ## How It Works

-Our project can be run on the console , preferably a [bash](<https://en.wikipedia.org/wiki/Bash_(Unix_shell)>) shell.
+Our project is ran in the console , preferably a [bash](<https://en.wikipedia.org/wiki/Bash_(Unix_shell)>) shell.

 ### Scraping

 In out project, we do scraping from shopee and lazada.

 For shopee, we requests the shopee api to scrape the relevant information for the products.